nathancarter/weblurch/doc/lean-example/tutorial-4.md

 <p align=center><img src='tut-4-ss-body-as-function.png' width='50%'/></p>

-The second case is a generalization of the first, permitting explanator text outside the inner bubble; the first case can be seen as shorthand for the second.
+The second case is a generalization of the first, permitting explanatory text outside the inner bubble; the first case can be seen as shorthand for the second.
 The third case is more general still, because the second case is the 0-parameter version of the third case.

 ## Example 2: Theorem and Proof